kahenya-anita/RM-U-API-Cookbook/README.md

 | GET   | /topics/{page}        | get a topic by page number
 | GET   | /topics/{id_or_slug}/photos         | get a topic's photo

+## lIVE Preview
+The project has been deployed to Vercel and here is the [Live link](https://rm-u-api-cookbook.vercel.app/)

 ### Technologies & Languages
 * [NextJs](https://nextjs.org/)
 * [`next/font`](https://nextjs.org/docs/basic-features/font-optimization)